chrisgrieser/nvim-puppeteer/README.md

 vim.g.puppeteer_lua_format_string = true
 ```

-> [!NOTE]
+> [!TIP]
-> After enabling, you can also set the variable to `false` temporarily to pause
+> You can use `PuppeteerToggle` to temporarily disable the plugin for the
-> the auto-conversion.
-This can be useful if only one specific string gives you
+> current buffer, if a specific lua string is giving you trouble.

-> trouble.
+<!-- vale Google.FirstPerson = NO -->
 ## Credits
-<!-- vale Google.FirstPerson = NO -->
 **About Me**
 In my day job, I am a sociologist studying the social mechanisms underlying the
 digital economy.
 For my PhD project, I investigate the governance of the app